Seanglerd - stock.adobe.com

 Where tech plays its part

 Olio integrates with charity Fareshare’s tech systems as part of its work with Tesco.
-The retailer’s staff reports what surplus food is available, and the charity has first pick of items before Olio volunteers can select the rest.
+The retailer’s staff reports what surplus food is available, then the charity has first pick of items, before Olio volunteers can select the rest.

-Clarke says retailers are keen on the impact data Olio can provide – every month it tells them how many people were fed, how much food was saved, the carbon emissions avoided and amount of water saved by using its services.
+Clarke says retailers are keen on the impact data Olio can provide – every month, it tells them how many people were fed, how much food was saved, the carbon emissions avoided and the amount of water saved by using its services.